mahoobox/mobiliary/README.md

 - Map
 - Social.

-## Where can i see it in operation?
+## Where can I see it in operation?

 You can see this project in operation at https://mahoobox.github.io/mobiliary/